I'm Yuko: the heart, soul, and brain behind Honeyberry Studios. I'm so glad you're here!

 Leaving my friends, routine, and steady paycheck was so out of my comfort zone!!

-But many years later, my business continues to grow, and I've never regretted my decision to quit.
+But many years later, my business continues to thrive, and I've never regretted the decision to quit.

-Sure, running your business making art is not easy.
+Sure, running your business as an artist is not easy.

-But I'm so HAPPY that I get to do what I love and get to connect with so many awesome, kind people like you through my art 😊
+I'm grateful I get to connect with so many awesome, kind people like you through my art 😊

-I do miss helping people sometimes, but making art that brings people joy is as rewarding.
+I do miss helping people sometimes, but I know my art helps people in different ways.

 I'm not a "glass-half-full" kind of person.